motform/colemak-se/README.md

 In the [extras](./extras/reference-sheet-A4_colemak-se.pdf) folder, you can find print out pdf:s for easy reference.

 ## Issues
-* The macOS implementation sometimes has strange behaviour when using ctrl-modifier.
-* The macOS implementation only has .incs for 'dark mode'.
+* The macOS implementation only has `.incs` for 'dark mode'.
+I have made icons for light mode for personal use, but I can't find any documentation on how to make a dynamic `.incs`, givme me an @ if you know how!

 ## Attributions
 * macOS keyboard layout created using [Ukelele.](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=Ukelele)